Pairings | Côtes du Rhône

 The best food pairings for Grenache

-Grenache, often celebrated but not always fully appreciated, is a grape that deserves a closer look.
+Although grenache is a grape variety that is not often celebrated, it’s one that deserves a closer look.
 As usual it’s hard to pin down a definitive style but it’s fair to say grenache is usually full-bodied, soft and low in acidity.
 Some grenaches are pretty powerful - usually due to natural bedfellows like syrah and mourvèdre being blended in - others, like Côtes du Rhône, are easy-drinking.

 The best wine pairings for hachis parmentier